Natural Disasters by Season: Is Your Restoration Company Prepared for Fall? August 28, 2017 – Posted in: Blog, Industrial

 If your restoration company is going to help people recover from property damage disasters, you have to be prepared.
 This involves creating a business plan for fall that takes into account the types of restorations you may be called on to perform in this season.
 You can use your company’s job history and the seasonal storm information above to predict what you will face in the coming season.

 Consider your equipment needs for the coming season.
 Be sure you have enough high-quality commercial equipment to do the jobs that are likely to come in over the next several months.
 Most natural disasters involve water in some capacity, so you will need industrial dehumidifiers and commercial air movers to dry out the buildings before you can begin to restore them.
-As you now, when there is water there is mold.
-Check your supply of HEPA air scrubbers to be sure you are ready to perform mold remediation, too.
+As you know, when there is water there is mold.
+Check your supply of HEPA air scrubbers to be sure you are ready to perform residential or commercial mold remediation, too.

 When dealing with wet remediation sites, protective gear for your employees is essential.
 Keeping them safe and comfortable will make them more efficient on the job.
 As you prepare your restoration company for the fall, you’ll want to be sure you have the right protective gear on hand.
 If you have any questions, you can check OSHA standards and the safety ratings on your equipment and safety gear.